harvester/docs/docs/advanced/settings.md

   :::

-- `restoreVM`: This setting controls whether to automatically restore running VMs after a single-node upgrade.
-By default, it is set to `false`, meaning all VMs are stopped after the upgrade.
-If set to true, Harvester will restart VMs that were running prior to the upgrade.
-Note that VMs that were paused before the upgrade will remain stopped once the upgrade is complete.
+- `restoreVM`: Option that enables Harvester to automatically restore running VMs after a single-node cluster is upgraded.
+The default value is `false`, which causes all VMs to be stopped after the upgrade is completed.
+When set to `true`, Harvester restarts VMs that were running before the upgrade was started.
+VMs that were paused before the upgrade are not restarted.

 **Example**: